The Legend of Irene Moraga Lumbrera

 My mother died when I was two years old.
 I was left in the care of my sister, Juana, who became my mother and sister.
 As the youngest of the children, I was always left with my two younger brothers to play with until everyone comes home from school.
 I remember so well that there is a woman "who does not talk" watching us.
 She was always there.
 One day, as I was playing, my doll caught fire, and it spread so fast to burn my hair.
 The woman turned the fire off, as my two brothers were helpless.
 That night, as we were having dinner, my father noticed my hair and asked, “What happened to your hair?”
 We told him about the incident and the woman who helped me.
 He asked, “how does she look?”
 As we described her, it was her significant long hair that identified and related to my father.
 Then my father ordered my sister to dress me in red, to protect me from the “woman”, my imaginary friend, who I later found to be my mother!

 My mother Antonina was an only child, orphaned early by her mother, so that she was raised in a convent in Manila, La Consolacion, together with her cousin Michaela who later became a mother superior.
 My mother left the convent and became a jeweler like her father.
 From her collection, she assigned me a big black diamond ring which I later pawned to support my textile business.
-My father met my mother during her business trips to Quezon.
+My father met my mother during one of her business trips to Quezon.
 She joins my Ingkong in horse-driven caravans from Meycawayan and stays in the house of my father’s godfather.
 They got married and had seven children of their own as my mother had already three children from a previous marriage.
 Growing up into a young adult, I was missing my mother and I wanted to trace her footsteps.
 When I interned at La Consolacion, I was able to see her class pictures from the convent's library.
 Her classmates became my teachers and were fond of me as Antonina’s daughter.
-She strikingly had a very long hair, which were cut upon her death and stored in a " baul" located in the middle of our living room that had always made me curious.
+She strikingly had a very long hair, which were cut upon her death and stored in a " baul" located in the middle of our living room that had always made me and my brothers curious.

 As a sole heir holding the titles of her inheritance, her natural kindness made her lend them to her cousins without papers, just because “they were cousins”.
 On her deathbed, she wants to get them back for her children, but gone are our family treasures to greed and deceit.
 I grew up hearing about Aunt Sabrina who took our lands.
 One day, she came to our house in a new car.
 I went and rode and refused to get out.
 I told them, “This is our car, that’s our house, it is my mother’s!